 |Noteworthy||School partners with more than 300 businesses and 85 educational and governmental institutions*|

 - Some classes in computer networking programs are offered online

 - Computer networking studies combine classroom instruction with hands-on lab experiences

 - Studies can prepare students to take professional networking certification exams

-Pima Community College has six campuses enrolling more than 70,000 students per year.
+Pima Community College enrolled almost 20,000 students in the fall of 2019.
 Pima offers certificate and degree programs in business, social service, information technology, education and health science.
 The college's computer information technology programs include a certificate or associate's degree in systems administration/networking.